nanodeath/CrowLib/README.md

 Generally speaking, you follow three steps to use Crow in your application:

 1. Extend crow.BaseNode with your own class.
-See that source file for what methods you must override.
 2. Add a collection of instances of your node class to an instance of crow.Graph.
 3. Perform what operations you will, whether that's getNode() or getNodes() or findGoal(), upon the crow.Graph.

+For a better step-by-step, check out the [[Basic Usage]] wiki node.

 See the test.html in test/ for more examples.
 There's even a helper that converts a 2d array of 1s and 0s into a graph.

 Example
 =======
 See these examples in action by running the interactive test suite!
-Head down to the Testing section below for more details.
+Head down to the Testing section below for more details on starting the test server on your own box; or, visit the [official one](http://maxaller.name:4567).

 Simple Maze
 -----------
 This example features questionable maze generation using the A* algorithm to generate a simple 16x16 maze.
+Also, it's more of a gridworld than an actual maze...

 Dunes and Demise
 ----------------